 season.
 Choosing who

 Donald Trump's administration.

-An amazing statement, widely circulated
+It is an amazing statement, widely circulated on

-the Internet.
 However, he never said it.

 2016-NOV: Choosing the 45th president of the U.S. to follow Barack Obama and serve from 2017-JAN to 2021-JAN: